rmwthorne/embl-pdx-mutation/README.md

 ## FASTQ File Format

 We now have some FASTQ files.
 These might be the first files containing genomic data that you've used.
 They look just like other plain text `.txt` files.

-We are going to use ORCA for these exercises.
-You can think of it as a tiny, self-contained little linux computer working inside your current machine.
-There are benefits to using such an environment, such as for ease of program installation and reproducibility.

 1. First let's unzip and call `head` to see the first 10 lines of `read_1.fastq.gz`:
     - `$ gunzip read_1.fastq.gz`